VEZY/WebSite/content/home/about.md

 # Biography

-Rémi Vezy is a post-doctorate scientist working in agronomy at the UMR SYSTEM lab in the SupAgro campus in Montpellier, France.
-His research interests include agronomy, ecophysiology, environmental physics and computer models.
+I am a reasearcher working for CIRAD at the UMR AMAP lab in Montpellier, France.
+My research interests include ecophysiology, environmental physics, computer models and agronomy.